Victory Records

-Victory Records is a Chicago-based record label founded by Tony Brummel.
+Victory Records was a Chicago-based record label founded by Tony Brummel.
 It operates a music publishing company called "Another Victory, Inc." and is the distributor of several record labels.
 It has featured many prominent artists including Thursday, Hawthorne Heights, Silverstein, Taking Back Sunday, Bayside, Streetlight Manifesto, and A Day to Remember.

 In September 2019, years after acquiring a portion of the label's catalogue, Concord acquired Victory Records and Another Victory for $30 million.
 Craft Recordings has been managing Victory Record's catalog since Concord acquired the label.
 Victory has not signed any new bands or released any new records since its acquisition.
 The label now operates solely as the distributor of the label's alumni, in addition to reissues.

 Victory's catalogue includes 4,500 master recordings and 3,500 compositions through its publisher Another Victory.

 History

 Originally focusing on hardcore punk and post-hardcore bands, Victory later expanded its roster to include emo and pop punk acts.

 In early 2002, twenty-five percent of the label was announced to have been sold to MCA Records.
 However, later that year the deal was terminated by Victory.
 Victory is currently partnered with and distributed by Sony's RED Distribution.

 It was announced in April 2014 that the label would be sponsoring a Victory Records stage for the entirety of the Rockstar Energy Drink Mayhem Festival featuring five of their artists: Emmure, Ill Niño, Wretched, Islander and Erimha.
 They would continue to sponsor the stage through the eighth annual festival with five of their artists to be announced.